sinfo

 STATE

 State of the nodes.
-Possible states include: allocated, completing, down, drained, draining, fail, failing, future, idle, maint, mixed, perfctrs, planned, power_down, power_up, reserved, and unknown.
-Their abbreviated forms are: alloc, comp, down, drain, drng, fail, failg, futr, idle, maint, mix, npc, plnd, pow_dn, pow_up, resv, and unk respectively.
+Possible states include: allocated, blocked, completing, down, drained, draining, fail, failing, future, idle, maint, mixed, perfctrs, planned, power_down, power_up, reserved, and unknown.
+Their abbreviated forms are: alloc, block, comp, down, drain, drng, fail, failg, futr, idle, maint, mix, npc, plnd, pow_dn, pow_up, resv, and unk respectively.

 NOTE: The suffix "*" identifies nodes that are presently not responding.